Monitor Pipeline File Processing

 • (Optional) For NAME, enter a name for the job.

-6. To scan for unprocessed files in the job you've configured, choose Scan.
+6. To scan for unprocessed files in the job you've configured, choose Scan Files.

 -or-

-To process the files in the job you've configured, choose Process.
+To process the files in the job you've configured, choose Process Files.

 A dialog appears that confirms that the job was created.
 To view the status of the job, either choose View Jobs in the dialog or follow the instructions in the Monitor a Bulk Pipeline Process Job's Status section of this topic.

-Create a Bulk Pipeline Process Job from the Bulk Pipeline Process page
+Create a Bulk Pipeline Process Job from the Pipelines page

-To create a bulk pipeline process job from the Bulk Pipeline Process page, do the following:
+To create a bulk pipeline process job from the Pipelines page, do the following:

-1. In the left navigation pane, select the hamburger menu icon.
+1. In the left navigation menu, choose Bulk Actions.

 3. Select the Create Job button.
 The Create Job dialog appears.